-By the 1920's, Ritter became a pioneer of country music and Western drama radio programs as a singer and voice actor.
+By the 1920's, Ritter became a pioneer of country music and Western radio dramas as a singer and voice actor.
 Notable work included a role on New York City's first broadcast Western, The Lone Star Rangers.

-Early success on radio airwaves and Broadway stages landed Ritter an opportunity to record for Columbia Records.
+Early success on radio airwaves landed Ritter an opportunity to record for Columbia Records.
 Cowboy songs he cut for Columbia included the classic "Rye Whiskey" as well as "Goodbye Old Paint."
-He also recorded 29 songs for Decca Records between 1935 and 1939, including original versions of "Sam Hall" and "Whoopie Ti Yi Yo."
+He also recorded 29 songs for Decca Records between 1935 and 1939, highlighted by original versions of "Sam Hall" and "Whoopie Ti Yi Yo."

-After leaving financially troubled Grand National in 1938 for Monogram Pictures, Ritter began making singing cowboy films with fellow actor and future wife Dorothy Fay, including Song of the Buckaroo (1938) and Rainbow Over the Range (1940).
+After leaving financially troubled Grand National in 1938 for Monogram Pictures, Ritter began making singing cowboy films with fellow actor and future wife Dorothy Fay, such as Song of the Buckaroo (1938) and Rainbow Over the Range (1940).

 A run with Universal Pictures followed, teaming Ritter with Johnny Mack Brown in Cheyenne Roundup (1943) and other classics.
 Films featuring Ritter but not Brown include Marshal of Gunsmoke (1944) and Oklahoma Raiders (1944).
 Another '40's film of note, Take Me Back to Oklahoma, co-starred Ritter's fellow Texan and recording artist Bob Wills.